NZ Topographic maps for Orux Maps, Locus Maps, AMap Viewer, and Galileo Offline Maps

 Copying to your device (Orux or Locus)

 If you download the map file to your PC first, it can be troublesome to copy it to your device.
-It may be better to download directly to your device if you have good WiFi and a good internet connection.
+It may be better to download directly to your device provided you have good WiFi and a good internet connection.
+It may help to place your device close to your wifi access point and plug it in to a charger.

 If you downloaded the file to a PC, you can either -

-- copy the files to your Android device over a USB cable using MTP (Media Transfer Protocol, sometimes Most Troublesome Protocol) , or
+- copy the files to your Android device over a USB cable using MTP (Media Transfer Protocol).
+If this fails, it may help to change the display settings to keep the screen on. or

 - if your device has a removable SD card (set up as a portable device) you could remove the card, plug it into a card reader connected to your PC, copy the files, then re-insert the card in your device, or